DANIEL RUBENSTEIN - violin

 for piano quintet

-Dedicated to Daniel Rubenstein and the Ensemble Mendelssohn, creation in 2019
+Dedicated to Daniel Rubenstein and the Ensemble Mendelssohn, premiered in 2019